Skip to content

 Budget scope SESSION (per-shift, multi-merchant) ¹ TRIP (multi-day, multi-session)

-Merchant categories destinationAllowlist (crypto) allowedPurposes (semantic, agent-enforced)
+Merchant categories destinationAllowlist (crypto, PA + gateway-enforced) allowedPurposes (semantic, agent + gateway-enforced)

 Use case Tolls, EV charging, parking Travel, subscriptions, event budgets